Gijon Asturias, Spain Travel Guide

 Cash on bus, card at kiosks for Bonobus.

-Taxis and ride-sharing apps offer convenient alternatives to public transport, especially for direct routes, late-traveling at night, or when carrying luggage.
+Taxis and ride-sharing apps offer convenient alternatives to public transport, especially for direct routes, late-night travel, or when carrying luggage.

 Typically €4-€5.